Doublezippin44/stock-portfolio-tracker/README.md

 # Stock Portfolio Tracker

-A full-stack web application that allows users to register, log in, and track the real-time value of their stock portfolio.
+This is a prototype of a full-stack web application that allows users to register, log in, and track the real-time value of their stock portfolio.
 The application features a Python/Flask backend, a MySQL database, and a dynamic frontend built with HTML, CSS, and JavaScript.

 ## Features
 -   User Registration and Login system with password hashing.